Living with breast cancer

 - taking certain hormones for menopause

-Unfortunately, 60 to 70 percent of people diagnosed with breast cancer have none of these known risk factors.
-On the flip side, if you any of these risk factors apply to you, it doesn’t necessarily mean you’ll develop breast cancer.
+However, 60 to 70 percent of people diagnosed with breast cancer have none of these known risk factors.
+So if any of these risk factors apply to you, it doesn’t necessarily mean you’ll develop breast cancer.

 During treatment, you’re likely to experience changes ranging from hair loss to weight gain.